top of page

 CHIRRIPO (1917)

-Remotely-sensed digital elevation model of the Chirripo WW1 shipwreck site in Belfast Lough.
+Remotely-sensed digital elevation model of the SS Chirripo WW1 shipwreck site in Belfast Lough.
 Our students were directly involved in collecting and processing these data.

 TULLYCHURRY